Heavy-tailed max-linear structural equation models in networks with hidden nodes: Introduction and motivation

 \subsection{Organisation}

-In Section~\ref{sec:RMLM} we provide conditions that ensure that a partially observed vector of node variables can be modelled as a RMLM.
-In Section~\ref{sec:RV}, for a regular varying RMLM, we provide criteria based on max-weighted paths for the observed node variables to ensure the representation of such nodes as a RMLM, and derive conditions for the identification of max-weighted paths.
-In Section~\ref{sec:est} we translate previous theoretical results into an estimation procedure, give an algorithm to detect max-weighted paths among the observed node variables, and apply our algorithm to interview data about food nutrition intake amounts.
+In Section~\ref{sec:RMLM} we give conditions that ensure that a partially observed vector of node variables can be modelled as an RMLM, and present a graphical algorithm to construct this model.
+In Section~\ref{sec:RV} we provide criteria based on max-weighted paths in a regularly varying RMLM to ensure the representation of the observed pairs of node variables as bivariate RMLMs, and derive conditions for the identification of these paths.
+In Section~\ref{sec:est} we translate previous theoretical results into a statistical algorithm to detect max-weighted paths {between} observed node variables, and apply it to nutrient intake data.
+Section~\ref{funcCLT} provides a functional central limit theorem for random sample sizes, which {results from a} two-step thresholding procedure.

-The appendix has six sections.
-The main theorems of Sections~\ref{sec:RMLM} and \ref{sec:RV} are proved in Appendix~\ref{Ap:ProofsRMLM}.
-Appendix~\ref{sec:ARV} summarizes standard definitions and results on regular variation, and specifies those relevant for RMLMs.
-Consistency and asymptotic normality of the estimated scalings and extreme dependence measures are proved in Appendix~\ref{sec:stat}, where we propose an intermediate thresholding procedure.
-This requires a functional central limit theorem for a random sample, which appears to be new.
-In Appendix~\ref{scalest} these results are used to estimate the inputs of our new algorithm.
+The Supplement has seven appendices.
+Appendix~\ref{sec:3.4} extends the methodology for {bivariate} regularly varying RMLMs by leveraging the identified ancestors among the observed nodes.
+Appendix~\ref{Ap:ProofsRMLM} contains proofs of the main theorems of Sections~\ref{sec:RMLM},~\ref{sec:RV} and Appendix~\ref{sec:3.4}.
+Appendix~\ref{sec:ARV} summarises standard definitions and results on regular variation, and specifies those relevant for RMLMs.
+Consistency and asymptotic normality of the estimated scalings and extremal dependence measures are proved in Appendix~\ref{sec:stat}, where we propose an intermediate thresholding procedure that requires an apparently novel functional CLT~for a random sample.
+In Appendix~\ref{scalest} these results are used to estimate the inputs of our Algorithm~\ref{datdalg2}.
 Appendix~\ref{sec:performance} investigates its performance in a simulation study based on true and false positive rates for the estimated max-weighted paths enriched by various categories of causal dependence.
-Appendix~\ref{Ap:sim} gives details of our simulation results.
+Appendix~\ref{Ap:sim} studies the sensitivity of our algorithm numerically.